-This dividend diary will provide you with some of the key dividend dates and events for November*, as well as some of the frequently asked questions we receive.
+This dividend diary will provide you with some of the key dividend dates and events for January and February*, as well as some of the frequently asked questions we receive.

 |Stock name||Ex-dividend date||Dividend payment date||Dividend amount|